How to Clean a Hat

 -

-For deep stains that aren't coaxed out by the dry cleaning attempt, use dish soap with warm water to remove tough stains, then rinse thoroughly.
+For deep stains that aren't coaxed out by the dry cleaning attempt, use gentle soap with warm water to remove tough stains, then rinse thoroughly.

 -